YaskawaEurope/ros2-starter-for-yaskawa-robots/README.md

 ## Notes

 ### Note 1
-For simplicity the orignal joint names have been changed as follows:
+For simplicity, the original joint names have been changed as follows:
 From:
 ```bash
 [joint_1_s, joint_2_l, joint_3_u, joint_4_r, joint_5_b, joint_6_t]